Skilled Worker Visa for Nurses

 Dependants

 You can bring your dependants (spouse/partner and children under 18).
 They can generally work without restriction in the UK.
-Note that policy changes have affected dependant rules for some care worker categories; check the latest position.
+Note that policy changes have affected dependant rules for some care worker categories, so check the latest position.

 Next Steps